Note: I wrote this post before I moved to Thailand.

 - The larger your backpack, the more things you tend to put in it.

 Therefore I normally prefer to set out with a fairly small backpack – so that I’m forced to take only the most important things with me.
-That makes me feel a lot more comfortable that carrying around just too much weight all the time.
-In fact, the smaller 38l-backpack that you can see on the left in the picture that has been my best friend during all my travel in Thailand and the rest of Southeast Asia.
+That makes me feel a lot more comfortable than carrying around just too much weight all the time.
+In fact, the smaller 38l-backpack (the left one in the picture) has been my best friend during all my travel in Thailand and the rest of Southeast Asia.
 As the climate tends to be from warm to hot and humid I don’t need more than one jacket and one pants for the occasional travel in aircon-buses, night trains or hanging around at the airport.

 Generally my backpack for traveling around Thailand consists of the following: